Abradee/JoinLeavePlus/README.md

 JoinLeavePlus is a very easy to use and lightweight plugin for your Minecraft server that allows you to customize some events that happen when a player joins or leaves.
 It can change chat join messages, titles on join, sounds on join, and more to come!

+*note: development is slowing down a little, but still will be developed, just slower.*

 ### First time join text

 ![First time join text](https://cdn.modrinth.com/data/cached_images/362ecae90501431517ca9bb4a7f550ec1997413f.png)